 We all felt great getting hiking despite Tarik and Dad’s continued struggle which brought profound thankfulness that Laura’s mom had insisted on bring Imodium capsules.
 The morning was bright and we quickly warmed up as the sun crested Kibo Peak straight ahead.

-This day we would make our way up to our highest point at the Lava Tour where we would rest and eat before coming back down several thousand feet to camp and continue acclimating at the next camp.
+This day we would make our way up to our highest point at the Lava Tower where we would rest and eat before coming back down several thousand feet to camp and continue acclimating at the next camp.

 Back to our pole pole pace, we found that the hiking was very manageable at the surprisingly comfortable slow pace.
 Our guide Dismas and assistant guide Daniel took turns leading and following while keeping an ever watchful eye on our breathing, water intake and need for rest.
 Thanks to the slow pace we were able to converse, get into good grooves and only take occasional breaks throughout the day.

-Into the clouds, we hiked in thick fog as we gained the ridge of the Lava Tour for our lunch.
+Into the clouds, we hiked in thick fog as we gained the ridge of the Lava Tower for our lunch.
 We were excited to get to the highest point any of us have ever hiked to.
-At 15,100′ (4600m) the impressive rock tour stood watch over our lunch.
+At 15,100′ (4600m) the impressive rock tower stood watch over our lunch.
 I tried a little rock frolicking to see how it would feel and was quickly brought to heel by my lungs heaving against the thin air.
 This was a good 600 vertical feet higher than I had ever been before – felt like it too.

 Glad for the short break and the boxed lunch, we were happy to start are trek back down.
-Some people set up camp at the Lava Tour to spend an extra day acclimating, but the spot definitely shows the wear of lots of traffic with trash and disturbingly soggy ground all around the outhouses.
+Some people set up camp at the Lava Tower to spend an extra day acclimating, but the spot definitely shows the wear of lots of traffic with trash and disturbingly soggy ground all around the outhouses.

 With mist in the air we scrambled down some loose rock and started a quick, steady, and steep descent down to the Barranco Camp in the early afternoon.
 This section was not difficult, but Dismas surprised us with a pace comparable to my normal (aka fast) hiking experience.
 We made quick and knee pounding work of the long slope on both smooth muddy gravel and steep rocky trail.

 We quickly noticed how often the four of us adjusted our clothing.
 It feels like a necessity as the weather constantly changes.
 To avoid getting too sweaty we take off layers when the intense sun shines through, but then clouds roll by bringing a chilly wet breeze that calls for our rain jackets.
-We really looked silly changing so often because our guides would literally make it the whole day with barely touching their garments.
+We really looked silly changing so often because our guides would literally make it the whole day barely touching their garments.

 Trudging into Barranco Camp 12,900′ (3900m) after 5.5 hours of hiking we enjoyed a rest as a question on our minds was answered: “Can it rain inside a cloud?”
 The answer apparently is yes.
 We settled quickly into a routine when we got to camp: unpacking into the tent, washing up with the fresh hot water from the cook tent, having tea and pop corn, napping and reading in the tents while the constant ebb and flow of the chatter and laughter of guides and porters around camp created an ever present din until dinner.
 It was a very pleasant way to spend the rest of the day after working hard and covering so much ground.